10,326 Australian domains analysed. Most fail basic email authentication. [2026 Report]

 Australia is half-protecting its email domains

 The gap varies dramatically by sector.
-State Government leads with an average score of 66/100, while Education - Schools trails at just 40/100.
+State Government leads with an average score of 64/100, while Federal Government trails at just 41/100.
 Even among top performers, DKIM adoption remains the weakest link — suggesting that many organisations set up DMARC and SPF but never completed the last step.

 Why This Matters Now